Turkey to relaunch EU membership bid with economic talks

 France's minister for European affairs, Harlem Desir, said he expected to see a "willingness to implement reforms in Turkey that contribute to the modernisation of Turkish society, the Turkish economy".

-The decision to open the chapter on economic and monetary policy comes at a time of concern from investors over whether the program of Turkey's new government will curtail central bank independence.
+The decision to open the chapter on economic and monetary policy comes at a time of concern from investors over whether the programme of Turkey's new government will curtail central bank independence.

 In May, during the European Union's yearly economy review of Turkey's EU candidacy, EU finance ministers expressed displeasure at President Tayyip Erdogan's demands for lower interest rates.